mikebeneschan/recipes/README.md

 The reason we use recipeCardSchema objects and ingredientSchema objects, instead of putting all data into the postSchema object, is that this grants us the flexibility to include multiple ingredient sections or recipe cards.
 For example, having an array of recipeCardSchema objects means we can store several recipe cards for vegetarian, non-vegetarian, gluten-free, etc. versions.
 Similarly, we can include multiple ingredientSchema sections when we want several distinct sections of ingredients.
 For example, the [Red Velvet Cream Cheese Donuts](https://mikeb.cooking/recipes/red-velvet-donuts) recipe has two different ingredient sections: one for batter and one for glaze.

+## Darkmode
+Darkmode preferences are stored locally on the user's browser/device, meaning preferences are preserved if the user closes the page and returns.

+## How the tags page works
+When the tags page is loaded, an empty array ("tagArray") is created.
+Query paramaters are first added to the array if they exist (When a user clicks on a tag button on a post, the tags page is loaded with that tag's name as a query paramater).
+If there are query paramaters, the tagFind server endpoint is called, which queries mongoDB and returns an EJS partial based on the results.
+If there are no query paramaters, then all posts are rendered in reverse-chronological order via the renderAllPosts server endpoint.

+When a tag button is clicked, that tag is either added or removed from the tagArray based on whether it is already inside the tagArray.
+Afterwards, the tagFind endpoint is called and the EJS partial is loaded onto the page.

 ## Writing new recipes
 Writing new recipes are handled via a separate Electron app.
+The source code for that app can be found [here](https://github.com/mikebeneschan/mbc-recipewriter).
 While not an ideal solution, this solution was chosen in the interest of security and as a result of the limitations of Render's free hosting plan.
+See [this section](https://github.com/mikebeneschan/mbc-recipewriter) of the app's README for more info.